 - have liver problems.

 - are breast-feeding or plan to breast-feed.
-It is not known if Ranexa passes into your breast milk.
-You and your doctor should decide if you will take Ranexa or breast-feed.
-You should not do both.
+It is not known if RANEXA passes into your breast milk.
+You and your doctor should decide if you will breast-feed.

 Tell your doctor if you take medicines: